 by Janice D’Arcy

+… Just as we head into the holiday frenzy, we have been delivered a bracing reminder of why gratitude is essential in parenting.
 Far From the Tree: Parents, Children and the Search for Identity, (Scribner) is by National Book Award winner Andrew Solomon.
 He explores the relationships between parents and children who are vastly different from one another, or depart from our general sense of normalcy.

 … Why did you choose these particular families?